tommylusun/graphql-mongoose-backend/README.md

 This is a starter template for setting up a simple node server using GraphQL to connect to your mongoDB.

+For more details and documentation, visit https://graphql.org/

 ## Setup/Prerequisites

 1. Make sure you have Node/NPM
-2. Make sure you have mongoDB set up, either locally or hosted somewhere
+2. Make sure you have mongoDB instance set up and running, either locally or hosted somewhere
+3. Create a `.env` file in root directory and write `MONGO_DB_URI=<your db uri>`.
+Alternatively, just update `const db` to point to your DB URI directly.
-3. Run:
+4. Run:

 ```bash
 npm install